pmjordan/tosca-specs/tosca_2_0/events.md

   changes.

-The following example shows how the `Standard` interface in the Simple Profile could be described.
-The state machine implemented by the `Standard` interface is shown in the following figure:
+The following example shows how the `Standard` interface in the Simple Profile which was an element of TOSCA 1.3 could be described.
+The state machine implemented by that `Standard` interface is shown in the following figure:
 ```mermaid
 stateDiagram-v2